 Is the UK wrong to hold a large stock of vaccines?

-In this interview for RT UK News, Professor Alberto Giubilini explains why a balance between national and global interest is needed when it comes to vaccine distribution (29 January 2021).
+In this interview for RT UK News, Dr Alberto Giubilini explains why a balance between national and global interest is needed when it comes to vaccine distribution (29 January 2021).

 BBC World News: Global Vaccine Distribution